 It’s been a long time since my last post and I think I need to do something to break the streak, even if it’s just a quick update.
-I feel that saying I’ve been busy is a bit of an understatement, but at the same time it feels as though I’ve gotten nothing done.
+I feel that saying I’ve been busy is a bit of an understatement.
 At work I have one project coming up out of the ground at a very fast pace as well as another project getting ready to go out to bid.
 I’m in the process of getting registered to take the architectural registrations exams and doing a bit studying for them as well.
 In what spare time I’ve had, I’ve made a start on a board game design that’s been kicking around in the back of my head.
 Of course, any spare time I had has pretty much dried up thanks to a rather significant development in my personal life.
 Two weeks ago my wife and I had our second child, a baby girl.
 She’s doing well and I’m sure she will fill our lives with joy and leave little room for things like blogs.
 None the less, I mean to press forward and scrape together some new content when I can.
 As for this post, I’ve decided to include a rending from work that was presented at a school board meeting concerning the project that is about to go out to bid, a performing art center.

 It took way longer than it should have, but the sound panels for the Marion School District offices are finally up.
 We went through multiple printers, multiple panel manufacturers and still didn’t manage to get exactly what we asked for.
 However, the results look pretty good.
 Some of the panels are huge!
 Having a camera that takes such high resolution pictures paid off in that regard.
 Its very cool to have my photographs turned into a permanent gallery for the school district.